CHIMNEY ROCK NATIONAL MONUMENT, CO

 Know Before You Go

-No late arrivals, entry gate closes 15 minutes after tour time.
+No late arrivals, entry gate closes 15 minutes before tour time.
 Dress for outdoor weather and wind, insects, cool temperatures, etc. Visitors should check in at the Visitor Center located one-half mile inside the entrance gate.
 Each person attending should have water and a flashlight.
 Ancient structures are not visible from a vehicle.
 During operating hours, all access to the archaeological sites is via tour/program operated under agreement with the US Forest Service by the Chimney Rock Interpretive Association, a not-for-profit, volunteer organization.
 Fees are for tours and programs and not an entry fee.
 Fees are used to support the interpretive programs and maintain the site.
 All fees are non-refundable.
 You are responsible for the safety of yourself and family.
 This is a high desert location: proper hydration and sun protection are vital to your comfort and safety.
 Bring water (or hydration liquid such as Gatorade).
 Drinking water throughout tours and programs is highly encouraged.
 Bottled water and Gatorade are available for purchase at the Visitor Center but there are no other potable water sources at the site.
 If you have an issue with heights and or physical exertion you may find the trail to the Great House Pueblo challenging.
 Pit toilet-style restrooms are available at the Visitor Center and the upper parking lot.
 Smoking and alcoholic beverages are not permitted anywhere in the National Monument.
 Pets are not permitted on trails but there are some kennels available at the Visitor Center.
 It is not safe to leave pets in vehicles as parking areas provide little shade.
 Except for water and Gatorade-type drinks, food and beverages are allowed only at the Visitor Center area or inside private vehicles.

 Restrooms, telescopes for sky viewing in parking area.